IBM/aspera-cli/docs/README.erb.md

   }
 }
 ```

+For other clients (Claude Desktop, VS Code, …), the configuration is identical.

 > [!NOTE]
 > **Development mode** - if the <%=tool%> gem is not installed and you are running directly from the source tree, Ruby will not find the `lib/` directory automatically.